cpraveen/fem/dg2d/system_lagrange_mpi/README.md

 # 2d system of conservation law on unstructured grids

 Solves 2d system of conservation laws on unstructured grids using Lagrange basis.
+It can also work on Cartesian grids.

 ## Run an example